wayism/org/content/ontology/absolute/_index.md

 ---
-title: "Coming Soon"
+title: "The Absolute"
 description: "This section is under construction"
 draft: false
-placeholder: true
+placeholder: false
 ---

 # Coming Soon